<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Coordinate IEM frequencies with wireless mics

-It’s a simple fact that more wireless devices in the same space makes it more difficult to maintain reliable performance.
-More devices require finding more empty space in which to operate.
-And in this era of shrinking spectrum, empty space is at a premium and demand for wireless keeps climbing.
-In addition, every time you turn on another transmitter you increase the amount of intermod in your workspace.
+The more wireless devices that are in a space, the more difficult it becomes to maintain reliable performance.
+More devices require more empty space to operate in, and since the spectrum is constantly shrinking, empty space is hard to come by.
+In addition, every time you turn on another transmitter, you increase the amount of intermod in your workspace.

 intermod_analyzerdemo-1